 There is a strong community orientation and close links with the Liverpool and Hoxton Park Community Health Services and South Western Sydney Public Health Unit.
 A Division of General Practice has been formed by local GPs.
 There are good residential and recreation facilities on the Hospital grounds and a well equipped library.
 There are well developed education programs for both undergraduates and postgraduates.

-A major building program is under way which will see the Hospital redeveloped to 692 beds in 1997.
+A major redevelopment is under way and the Hospital will eventually have 690 beds.